flathub-infra/documentation/blog/2026-01-14/index.md

 ## RunsOn

-In the initial announcement, I have mentioned we are using [RunsOn][runson], a just-in-time runner provisioning system, to build large apps such as Chromium.
+In the initial announcement, I mentioned we are using [RunsOn][runson], a just-in-time runner provisioning system, to build large apps such as Chromium.
 Since then, we have fully switched to RunsOn for all builds.
-Free GitHub runners available to open source projects are badly overloaded and there are limits on how many concurrent builds can run at a time.
-With RunsOn, we can request an arbitrary amount of threads, memory and disk space, for cheaper than if we were to use paid GitHub runners.
+Free GitHub runners available to open source projects are heavily overloaded and there are limits on how many concurrent builds can run at a time.
+With RunsOn, we can request an arbitrary amount of threads, memory and disk space, for less than if we were to use paid GitHub runners.

 We also rely more on spot instances, which are even cheaper than the usual on